Flood Exposure and Asset Repricing

 Event study estimates and regression tables

-The main event study shows the effect of LOMR flood zone reclassification on log real home values (ZHVI, adjusted to December 2022 dollars).
+The main event study shows the effect of LOMR flood zone reclassification on log real home values (Real ZHVI, adjusted to December 2022 dollars).
 Pre-treatment coefficients near zero confirm the parallel trends assumption.
-Post-treatment, home values decline gradually, reaching −2.5% after four or more years.
+Post-treatment, home values decline gradually, reaching −2.8% after four or more years.

 | (1) No Controls | (2) Main Controls | (3) Full Controls | |